Kvitekvist/FUS/README.md

 **Select the profile of your choice!**

-- The green parts are really the mods that we think no Skyrim VR mod list should be without.\
+- The green parts are really the mods that we think no Skyrim VR mod list should be without.
 -The blue parts contain a selection of audio/visual/architecture/armory/NPC overhauls that we think is fine to work as standalone.
-This is personal preference and just a selection we made and like.\
+This is personal preference and just a selection we made and like.
 -The yellow parts are our choice of gameplay improvements/changes.
 These deviate from vanilla and mostly make the game more interesting and challenging, or just overall improve the feeling.
-Obviously, these are personal preference, too.\
+Obviously, these are personal preference, too.
 -The optional LOD files contain DynDoLOD generated files that enhance the visuals in the distance.
-These cost performance but make a big difference!\
+These cost performance but make a big difference!
 -The red late load parts contain patches that we created for this mod list.
 Use them if you use the respective mods above.
-We appreciate an endorsement! :)\
+We appreciate an endorsement! :)
 -Surprise: do **NOT TOUCH** the files that are marked as such.

 So, here's the full list:

 ![image](https://raw.githubusercontent.com/Kvitekvist/FUS/main/images/all%20mods.png)

+# Changelog

+First release, no changes yet